 What is AAPA’s role in the certification process?

 AAPA does not develop the requirements for certification maintenance.
 Instead, AAPA gives PAs opportunities to meet NCCPA certification maintenance requirements through the development and/or accreditation review of CME activities that meet those requirements.
-Learning Central, AAPA’s new learning management system, will provide the ability to locate and track completion of PI-CME and self-assessment activities.
+Learning Central, AAPA’s new learning management system, provides the ability to locate and track completion of self-assessment and PI-CME activities.

 A national task force convened by the American Medical Association developed the PI-CME format, which was first implemented in 2005.
-PI-CME will be nearly a decade old when the new NCCPA requirements are implemented.
+PI-CME will have been established for nearly a decade when the new NCCPA requirements are implemented.

 - Stage A – Perform a self-assessment by comparing your current practice in a specific clinical area with national benchmarks, performance guidelines and data submitted by other PAs.

 - Stage B – Develop and follow a plan to improve your practice based on your assessment.
-This will require engaging in educational activities, collecting resources to use in your daily practice, etc.
+This could mean engaging in educational activities, providing new patient education material, changing the sequence in which you approach routine tasks, or making a simple process change, etc.

 - Stage C – Reassess your practice to measure the effects of your improvement plan.